 Austen was instrumental in establishing the Imperial College London Self Care Academic Research Unit (SCARU) in collaboration with the Self Care Forum and the International Self Care Foundation.
 SCARU will explore how the application of self-care could result in improved outcomes and lower dependency on NHS resources in the contemporary setting, whilst also identifying key evidence-based recommendations for the consideration of commissioners of health and policy makers.
 The Unit will act as a hub with the aim of making the absolute case for self care by coordinating a wide portfolio of research activity in the following domains:

-- Evidence synthesis and development of high quality protocols to investigate various aspects related to self-care and how this links to empowerment, health literacy and resilience in the community.
+- Evidence synthesis to investigate various aspects of self care & how this links to empowerment, health literacy & resilience in the community

-- Establishing a database of evidence on self care
+- Establish & maintain a database / repository of evidence on self care

 - Self-care & Community Development